-- a) It is the intent of this Plan to: - .
-Ensure that road infrastructure planning and design is based on the concept of complete streets and appropriately considers the need to accommodate public transit, active transportation facilities, and the York Region Transportation Master Plan; and, - ii.
+- a) It is the intent of this Plan to: - i.
+Ensure that road infrastructure planning and design is based on the concept of complete streets and appropriately considers the need to accommodate public transit, active transportation facilities and the Region of York's Pedestrian and Cycling Master Plan; and, - ii.
 Consider design elements to accommodate the movement of farm vehicles on Town and Regional roads in rural areas.